potatolondon/Django-nonrel-docs/readme.txt

-This repo contains ReST docs for Django on App Engine.
+This repo contains ReST docs for Django nonrel.
 To generate HTML, just do:

 $ make html